-Alview Elementary School was originally constructed in 1962 and is comprised of eight classrooms, multipurpose room, library, and a playground.
-The school recently resurfaced the old parking lot, painted the buildings exterior, and repaired the resource building.
-Facility information is current as of December 2018.
+Alview Elementary School was originally constructed in 1962 and is comprised of eight classrooms, multipurpose room, library/STEM building, and a playground.
+The school recently resurfaced the old parking lot, painted the buildings exterior, and added a new portable library/STEM building.
+Facility information is current as of December 2019.